-6. Time Allotment
+6) Time Allotment

-- a.
-The time allotment is based on the total number and type of questions. - b.
-Both the allotted time and scheduled end time will be clearly communicated to the students prior to the start of the assessment.
+- a) The time allotment is based on the total number and type of questions. - b) Both the allotted time and scheduled end time will be clearly communicated to the students prior to the start of the assessment.
 The end time represents the point at which all assessment material must be physically submitted to the proctors.
-Failure to adhere to such will result in the student forfeiting participation in the assessment. - c.
-Faculty must also clearly communicate to students the following times: - i.
-The start time for the team assessment; - ii.
-The amount of time allotted for the team assessment: - iii.
-The start time for the assessment review; - iv.
-The time at which assessments will be returned to students; - v.
-The time at which the review session will begin on the designated remediation day; - vi.
-The time at which written remediation will begin on the designated remediation day. - d.
-Following the return of the assessment score reports, students will have 30 minutes to address errors in scoring (i.e., ExamSoft, incorrectly calculated scores, and assessments labeled as "Pass" or "No Pass" in error).
-Faculty shall not entertain requests for additional credit for any reason other than errors in scoring after the assessment review has finished.
+Failure to adhere to such will result in the student forfeiting participation in the assessment. - c) Faculty must also clearly communicate to students the following times: - i) The start time for the team assessment; - ii) The amount of time allotted for the team assessment; - iii) The start time for the assessment review; - iv) The time at which assessments will be returned to students; - v) The time at which the review session will begin on the designated ALO day; - vi) The time at which written reassessment will begin on the designated ALO day.

-7. Tardiness

-- a.
-Students will not be permitted to enter the assessment room any later than 5 minutes after an assessment has begun.
-An unexcused tardiness will be considered an unexcused absence and will result in the student forfeiting participation in that assessment. - b.
-For the team assessment, failure to be present in its entirety will result in the student forfeiting his/her additional points.
+- d) Following the return of the assessment score reports, students will have 30 minutes to address errors in scoring (i.e., ExamSoft, incorrectly calculated scores, and assessments labeled as "Pass" or "No Pass" in error).
+Faculty shall not entertain requests for additional credit for any reason other than errors in scoring after the assessment review has finished. - 7) Tardiness - a) Students will not be permitted to enter the assessment room any later than 5 minutes after an assessment has begun.
+An unexcused tardiness will be considered an unexcused absence and will result in the student forfeiting participation in that assessment. - b) For the team assessment, failure to be present in its entirety will result in the student forfeiting his/her additional points. - 8) Seating Arrangements - a) Faculty reserve the right to designate a pre-arranged seating order.
+Faculty reserve the right to move students during the assessment. - b) Students may ask to be moved at any time prior to, or during the assessment.
+Granting of this request is at the discretion of the assessment proctor. - 9) Student-Initiated Clarifications during Assessments

-8. Seating Arrangements

-- a.
-Faculty reserve the right to designate a pre-arranged seating order.
-Faculty reserve the right to move students during the assessment. - b.
-Students may ask to be moved at any time prior to, or during the assessment.
-Granting of this request is at the discretion of the assessment proctor.

-9. Student-Initiated Clarifications during Assessments